Columbia Gorge AVA (Oregon)

 1. Syrah: Syrah vines in the Columbia Gorge AVA revel in the abundant sunshine and diurnal temperature shifts that this region provides.
 Known for its resilience, Syrah grapes require well-drained soils and warm days to achieve optimal ripeness.

 2. Zinfandel: Zinfandel grapes flourish in the sun-drenched slopes of this AVA.
 These vines prefer dry, warm conditions and are well-suited to the region's distinct microclimates, with some areas offering the perfect balance of heat and cooling breezes.
+Learn more about Zinfandel wines in our comprehensive in-depth profile.

 3. Pinot Noir: Pinot Noir, a hallmark of Oregon wine, finds a comfortable home in the cooler pockets of the Columbia Gorge AVA.
 These grapes thrive in sites with maritime influences and benefit from the region's balanced growing season.